-Prospective families can obtain Enrolment Application Packages from the College.
-Step 1 Prospective Families to read the information which includes: Inductory Letter Enrolment Procedures Guidelines College Profile Enrolment Application Form General Information Guide Current Tuition Fee Schedule Current Uniform Shop Price List Step 2 Prospective Families complete Enrolment Application and submit to College.
-A \$135.00 enrolment administration fee must accompany the Application Form along with a copy of the Student's Birth Certificate, Baptismal Certificate and current Academic Report.
-Step 3 All new families and special/additional needs applicants are required to be interviewed by the Principal or a Leadership Team member.
+Prospective families can obtain Enrolment Application Packages from the College or download from the College website www.mscw.vic.edu.au Step 1 Prospective Families to read the information which includes: • Enrolment Handbook • Enrolment Policy • Enrolment Application Form • Years 8-12 Information Handbook • Year 8-12 College Prospectus Step 2 Prospective Families complete and submit to the College. • Fully completed Application for Enrolment • Fully completed Additional Enrolment Information Sheet • Student Birth Certificate/Extract • Student Baptismal Certificate, Reconciliation, Eucharist & Confirmation Certificates • Immunisation History Statement • Asthma Action Plan (if applicable) • Anaphylaxis Management Plan (if applicable) • Other relevant medical/and or special needs information • VISA Documentation (if applicable) • Relevant Family Court Orders (if appicable) • Latest school report and/or reference from previous school • Parent A & Parent B Identification Sighted and Copied • Payment of the Application for Enrolment Fee (Years 8-12 \$150) All new families and applicants are required to be interviewed by the Principal.
 We contact you to arrange an appointment.
-A tour of the College can be arranged by speaking with the Enrolment Officer.
-Enrolment Applications Forms are processed in accordance with College Policy.
-Step 4 Enrolment offers (Enrolment Package distributed) are made in writing to applicant families in accordance with Policy.
+A tour of the College can be arragned by speaking with the Enrolment Coordinator.
+Step 3 Enrolment Application Forms are processed in accordance with College Policy Step 4 Enrolment offers are made in writing to applicant families in accordance with Policy after an enrolment interview has been conducted.
 If applications exceed available positions, then families not provided with an offer will be informed of a waiting list status.
-Step 5 Families receiving an enrolment offer are required to persue information and submit a completed Enrolment Form, supporting documents (Birth Certificate, Baptismal Certificate, latest academic report) and any other associated College Forms.
+Step 5 Families receiving an enrolment offer are required to submit their acceptance and any other supporting information/documentation as requested.
 Step 6 Confirmation of enrolment and other information relating to the forthcoming school year is distributed to enrolling families (including fee information).
-Step 7 Waiting list families are contacted in order of priority and date of application if a position becomes available.
+Step 7 Wait listed families are contacted in order of priority and date of application, if a position becomes available.
 Step 8